cs320-wisc/f21/p3/README.md

 seek receive help from other 320 students (outside your group) or anybody outside the course.

+If you just want to run `python3 tester.py` from the terminal you must call you python script `scrape.py`.
+If you do not call it this you must run tester as `python3 tester.py <your_filename_here>.py`.

 ### Part 1: `FileScraper` class

 Paste the following starter code to your Python module.
 Your job is